 Although AWS CodeDeploy can be used with Microsoft Windows Server environments, it is a cloud-based solution designed for use with Amazon Web Services (AWS).
 It can lead to bugs when used in non-AWS settings.

-Resilio Connect is a multi-purpose file sync and management solution with enterprise-grade capabilities.
+Resilio Platform is a multi-purpose file sync and management solution with enterprise-grade capabilities.
 Conventional server sync methods, like Microsoft Web Deploy, depend on a central hub to execute their functions.
 This often creates bottlenecks as more servers put more strain on the hub server, and performance degrades across every device trying to sync.
-On the contrary, Resilio Connect works using peer-to-peer technology and can sync new data from one-to-many and many-to-many servers in parallel without any bottlenecks.
+On the contrary, Resilio Platform works using peer-to-peer technology and can sync new data from one-to-many and many-to-many servers in parallel without any bottlenecks.

 The secret behind Resilio Connect’s scalability is this parallelism.
 This means that as endpoints (servers) are added to a sync job, the time it takes to update all of the files in the job is still about the same!